-A contact lens test is different to a glasses check.
+A contact lens test is different from a glasses check.
 You’ll need a contact lens test in order to receive a contact lens prescription to buy contact lenses.
-We prescribe a full range of contact lenses, based upon what is most suitable for individual requirements.
+We prescribe a full range of contact lenses, based on what is most suitable for individual requirements.

-A contact lens prescription is required to buy contact lenses.
+A contact lens prescription is required to buy contact lenses in Australia.
+Contact lenses are a medical device, regulated by the Therapeutic Goods Administration (TGA).
 So you will need to update your prescription annually.

 Prescription renewals and annual checkups

 Firstly, your corneal and eyelid health will be reviewed.
-This is to ensure you can comfortably continue to wear contact lenses for the long term, without risk of damaging your eyes.
+This is to ensure you can comfortably continue to wear contact lenses for the long term, without the risk of damaging your eyes.
 Similarly, we’ll review and adjust your vision prescription as appropriate.
+If you wear Ortho-K or rigid contact lenses, we’ll review your corneal topography to ensure your lenses are fitting properly.

 Prescription updates only require a short visit.
-You must wear your contact lenses into your contact lens appointment.
-In addition, and to ensure an accurate prescription, please insert your contact lenses a couple of hours prior to your appointment.
-If you do not have any contact lenses to wear into your appointment, please contact us for a diagnostic set.
+You must wear your contact lenses to your contact lens appointment.
+In addition, to ensure an accurate prescription, please insert your contact lenses a couple of hours prior to your appointment.
+If you do not have any contact lenses to wear to your appointment, please contact us for a diagnostic set.

 Initial contact lens test

-First time contact lens wearers will need to complete some steps in order to successfully start wearing contact lenses.
+First-time contact lens wearers will need to complete some steps in order to successfully start wearing contact lenses.
 Some eyewear retailers will sell you contact lenses without completing all the steps and it may be tempting to cut corners for a quick fix.
-Unfortunately, your experience won’t be great and you will almost certainly develop problems with wearing contact lenses into the future.
-The most successful long term contact wearers complete all the initial steps and attend their annual checkups.
+Unfortunately, your experience won’t be great and you will almost certainly develop problems with wearing contact lenses in the future.
+The most successful long-term contact wearers complete all the initial steps and attend their annual checkups.

 1. Fitting consultation